nologic/blog/_posts/2016-03-22-automating-ui-testing.md

 ## iOS UI Constructs

-The UI on iOS is actually quite simple.
-Basically all of the components step from the `UIView` class and are organized as a tree rooted at `UIApp.keyWindow`.
-To access children you would use the `subviews` array available at each component:
+At the low levels, the UI on iOS is actually quite simple.
+Basically all of the components stem from the `UIView` base class and are organized as a tree rooted at `UIApp.keyWindow`.
+To access the children you would use the `subviews` array available at each component:

 ```javascript
 cy# UIApp.keyWindow.subviews